udaysinghkushwah/zombie/README.md

 ## Things I would do differently:

-- more test coverage
+- Unit test cases and code coverage
-- different data structure (performance issues)
 - split up monolith service
-- better form design / UX
+- Implimented design and UI